gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - unnecessary adverbs
 - words that have more common equivalents

-The Hemingway App will assign a “grade level” for your writing.
+The Hemingway App will assign a "grade level" for your writing.
 You should aim for a grade level of 6.
 Another tool available is the De-Jargonizer, originally designed for scientific communication but might help avoid overspecialized wording.